pyfsi/coconut/coupling_components/solver_wrappers/abaqus/abaqus.md

  - *`X.py`*: defines the `SolverWrapperAbaqusX`class.
  - *`abaqus_v6.env`*: environment file setting the environment for the Abaqus solver.
  - *`GetOutput.cpp`*: Extracts the output (from Abaqus .odb files) and writes it to a file for each output`ModelPart`.
 Written in C++.
- - *`USR.f`*: An Abaqus user-subroutine that reads the loads from files (one for each ìnput `ModelPart`) and applies them on the load points.
+ - *`USR.f`*: An Abaqus user-subroutine that reads the loads from files (one for each input `ModelPart`) and applies them on the load points.
 Written in FORTRAN.
  - *`USRinit.f`*: An Abaqus user-subroutine that extract the coordinates of the load points and writes them to files (one for each input `ModelPart`) to initialize each input `ModelPart`.
 Written in FORTRAN.

 ### The `__init__` method